We have three members of staff and are led by an elected board of volunteer trustees, who are endorsed by our member organisations.

 Neurological Alliance Staff

-Sarah Vibert, Chief Executive
+Sarah Vibert, Chief Executive (Maternity leave January-July 2018)

 Sarah has been Chief Executive of the Neurological Alliance since October 2016.
 Previously she was Director of Strategy and External Affairs at Epilepsy Society.
 There she was responsible for strategy, business development, partnerships, policy, user involvement, and communications.
 Prior to working at Epilepsy Society, Sarah held a number of management roles in the charity sector and local government, including working in policy and strategic projects for the Mayor of London and in the Charities Office of HRH the Prince of Wales.

-Elaine Cooper, Senior Policy and Campaigns Adviser
+Katharine McIntosh, Senior Policy and Campaigns Adviser

-Fiona Tate, Administration and Communications Assistant
+Fiona Tate, Communications Assistant

 Fiona has a background in working in the charity sector, specialising in communications.
 She has worked for a number of organisations, including CLIC Sargent, JHub, United Response and, more recently, Parkinson’s UK in the role of Project Coordinator.
 Fiona has also volunteered for various charities, such as the British Red Cross and YMCA Palestine, undertaking different communications projects.